Analyzing Multifiltering Functions Using Multiparameter Discrete Morse Theory: Multiparameter discrete Morse theory

 The intuition behind condition \ref{item:DefR_g1} is that, when $g$ is a multifiltering function, then it is possible for $\sigma$ and $\tau$ to enter the induced multifiltration at a same "step" if $g_i(\sigma) = g_i(\tau)$ for some $i$.
 Also, it is well known from Morse-Forman theory \citep{Forman1998} that the homology of a simplicial complex may be computed from the critical simplices of a gradient field defined on it and the connections between them.
 Thus, condition \ref{item:DefR_g2} implies that $\sigma$ and $\tau$ are connected and can interact with each other on the homological level, which motivates the definition of $\Sim{g}$.

 For toy examples, defining critical components using $\Sim{g}$ yields desirable results, as argued in \citep{Brouillette2022}.
 For instance, the \mdm function from Example \ref{ex:RelativePerfectCircle} has two critical components with respect to $\Sim{g}$, represented in red and orange in Figure \ref{fig:RelativePerfectCircle}.
 In Section \ref{sec:ExperimentsCritComp}, we will see how this definition of critical components of a \mdm function performs on a larger scale.
+Also, a new definition of critical components will be proposed, Definition \ref{def:CritComponentsF}, which is adapted specifically to \mdm functions which are compatible with a given multifiltering function.